egri-nagy/kigen/README.md

 2. To be minimalistic by implementing only the most general diagram representation, the partitioned binary relations.
 3. Establish more transparent correctness of semigroup algorithms.
 4. Have fun with a great programming language: Clojure.
+5. Incidentally, once in Clojure, we can use parallelism tools.

 Non-Goals: